TaraKeck/MechaCar_Statistical_Analysis/README.md

 Is the slope of the linear model considered to be zero?
 Why or why not?
-- The p-Value for this model, p-Value: 5.35e-11, is much smaller than the assumed significance level of 0.05%.
+- The p-Value for this model is: 5.35e-11, which is much smaller than the assumed significance level of 0.05%.
 This indicates there is sufficient evidence to reject our null hypothesis.
 This information indicates that the linear model is zero.
--

 ![image](https://user-images.githubusercontent.com/85530690/134786035-2a4cdd24-6bb2-4da4-a86a-e464d69da412.png)